'I'm the wrong guy to go at!' - LeBron James fires back at Ibrahimovic over 'stay out of politics' jibe | Goal.com

 What has James said about politics?

-James was named The Associated Press’ Male Athlete of the Year in 2020 after leading the Lakers to an NBA title, marking the fourth time he'd claimed the award.
+James was named The Associated Press’ Male Athlete of the Year in 2020 after leading the Lakers to the NBA title, marking the fourth time he'd claimed the award.

 However, he went on to say he was more proud of what he did off the court in 2020 as part of the drive to support Black Lives Matter and other organizations fighting for equality.